-In short, they deserved a better, happier home and like most hard working people in this country they couldn’t afford what they wanted.
-They weren’t proud of their home, and she told me afterwards that they were embarrassed by it.
+In short, they deserved a better, happier home and like most hard-working people in this country they couldn’t afford what they wanted.
+They weren’t proud of their home, and she told me afterward that they were embarrassed by it.
 I’m a firm believer that your home is a reflection of your emotional state, and vice versa, and that state needed to change.
-There is disparity in our two lives, we were born into different situations, and I have a job/passion that allows me to try and close that gap a tiny bit.
+There is a disparity in our two lives, we were born into different situations, and I have a job/passion that allows me to try and close that gap a tiny bit.

 The best thing about my job is that I need/love to create content for you guys and makeovers are my favorite thing to do in the world.
 So I asked her if she was open to such a makeover and she quietly said, ‘yes’ but in a way that I knew was more like ‘what? really? are you serious?????????‘